luizakuze/luizakuze/README.md

 ## Hi, I'm Luiza!

 - 📚 Studying **telecommunications engineering**.
-- 🦋 Current study: java and javascript.
+- 🦋 Current study: java.
 - ❤ First contact with programming in 2022!
 - 🌱 In the process of exploring different areas <br> of programming and finding my own. ✨